 Eithne

 Eithne moved on to work on our Meadow Keepers project as our Grassland Management volunteer, using the skills she had learned in leading groups and using identification and surveying knowledge to help various green space groups around York to manage their grasslands and monitor the wildlife that is there.
-From there, Eithne did various bits of project work at St Nicks and is currently our Project Officer working on the Green Corridors York project, leading the management of the Nature Reserve.
+From there, Eithne did various bits of project work at St Nicks until she became a Project Officer working on the Green Corridors York project, leading the management of the Nature Reserve, as well as working on St Nicks' Ecotherapy project.
+Eithne has very recently left St Nicks to work as an Urban Nature & Community Officer at Tees Valley Wildlife Trust.

 Sean